-The first thing to understand is that if your business can’t run without you, chances are you are exhausted and stressed.
-A buyer will not pay top dollar for a company when it’s obvious the owner is burned out.
+The first thing to understand is that if your business can’t run without you, any buyer will want you to keep working for the company after the sale.
+Chances are you are exhausted and that’s the last thing you want to do.
+But a buyer will not pay top dollar for a company when it’s obvious the owner is burned out.
 They will wonder why they should buy it at all since it took the life out of you.
 No one wants to take over your problem child.
 It will be clear to a prospective buyer that you don’t have a solid system or management team and that represents a risk to them.

 All the reasons that make your company hard to sell, make your company hard for you to own.
 Ask yourself if you would buy your business—if not, start right now to change that answer.
 Every decision you make about your business from here on out should be based on whether it will increase the value of your company so much that you would buy it.

 Do you feel trapped by your business?

 Feeling trapped is a story and the solution is to change your mindset.
 The way to stop feeling trapped is to decide how you want to think, feel and act.
 Think of your business as an asset, feel good about the value it creates, and then take action by managing it for growth.
 Otherwise, you will always be stuck in a lifestyle business, which is another word for a “job.”
 No one wants to buy a job, and you shouldn’t want to own one either.
 The way to regain the sense of freedom you had when you started your business is to make your company work for you.